So, the primary purpose of pilgrimage is to be cleansed from one’s sins.

 This being the case…

-Does it make sense to live a life of sinful acts, immersed in negative energy that will weigh your spirit down to the world after death, to not cleanse yourself from this burden and spend your eternal life in an agonizing dungeon of suffering?
+Does it make sense to live a life of sinful acts, immersed in negative energy that will weigh your spirit down to the world in the life after death, to not cleanse yourself from this burden and spend your eternal life in an agonizing dungeon of suffering?

 When you have no knowledge of when you’re going to leave this body… and you have the opportunity to totally rid yourself of all the negative energy that’s burdening your spirit… and Allah has opened such an amazingly easy path… and the Rasul of Allah (saw) has made the warning, “Those who have the means to go to hajj and don’t, will die as a Jew or a Christian!” encouraging you to fulfill the necessities of the reality…